 Read More – 20 Indian Best Songs About Friendship

 I bet you probably have not listened to more powerful lyrics on the topic of communal violence than this.
 It is moving, it is powerful, with the surreal feeling of being in the midst of the horrible slaughter and chaos of riots.
-Yet it pleads, with all it’s heart to the perpetrator to stop the deadly ways to attain godliness.
-Voiced by Rahul Ram, who has easily given his best with all those nerve chilling beats and chords.
+Yet it pleads, with all its heart to the perpetrator to stop the deadly ways to attain godliness.
+Voiced by Rahul Ram, who has easily given his best with all those nerve-chilling beats and chords.

 4. Mhaari Re Mangetar – Maati Baani Ft.
 Alaa Wardi

-Maati Baani best known for giving a funky twist to this traditional folk song from India,!
-We all have at least once heard this folk song in childhood or at the wedding and went gala all over its beats and lyrics.
+Maati Baani is best known for giving a funky twist to this traditional folk song from India,!
+We all have at least once heard this folk song in childhood or at a wedding and went gala all over its beats and lyrics.
 This is like any other groovy dance number which is a helplessly addictive song and to add on that video from Maati Baani is so creative radiating the funky vibes.

 Maati Baani has already created a space for itself in the music genre with its spectacular pieces and with their songs they come planned to reign our hearts through a folk song with international fusion.

 Read More – 16 Cardi B Without Makeup Pics Will Shocked You

 This catchy tune is surely going to be a part of any Wedding playlist.
 ‘Mhaari Re Magnetar’ is a Rajasthani folk song with a funky twist brought together with musical influences from different countries.
 The foot-tapping number features vocals from popular a capella artiste, singer and producer Alaa Wardi from the Middle East alongside percussionist Zaia and music maverick Linsey.
 One of the Best Indian Indie Songs ever.

 5. You Could Use Me As A Weapon- The F16s